Chart Color Schemes

 McGraths Hill features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 82.0% of all households, including 42.5% couples with children, 22.6% couples without children, and 16.3% single parent families.
-Non-family households account for the remaining 18.0%, with lone person households at 16.3% and group households comprising 1.4%.
-The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.
+Non-family households comprise the remaining 18.0%, with lone person households at 16.3% and group households making up 1.4%.
+The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households